What to see & do

-Also here, you will find fireless steam locomotive Unique and Superb’s sister locomotive Alpha.
+Also here, you will find fireless steam locomotive Unique and Superb’s sister locomotive Triumph.
 In due course, we hope to have a garden railway in this area too.
 You can get a grandstand view of the engine shed and the platforms here so make sure you’ve got your camera ready – you never know what you’re going to see!

 There is also a pedestrian gate linking Kemsley Down station to the Saxon Shore Way, turning left heads towards the Swale Estuary and, eventually, Gravesend!
 Turning right takes you to Milton Creek Country Park (through which the train travels) and Sittingbourne (if you have several days spare you can follow the path all the way to Hastings!).

 Milton Creek Country Park is well worth a visit and affords different views of the Railway as the trains pass through, visit their website, for more information.
 Single fares are available (except during Steam & Beer) so you can walk one way and ride on the train back or vice-versa.

 For added entertainment, Kemsley Down also hosts an Easter Egg Hunt on Easter Sunday and a Mouse Hunt during the Jack the Station Cat Weekend.
 During the latter event, Sittingbourne Viaduct becomes Tail’s End and Kemsley Down is Much Purring!
 We’ll be having a Teddy Bears Picnic in August.